Give the Gift of Connection

 Practice

-Consider a mentor or coach that had a very positive impact in your life.
+Consider a mentor or coach who had a very positive impact on your life.
 How did they help you learn values and skills that were difficult for you?

 My guess is you practiced.
 A lot.
 It’s vital to thoughtfully build skills outside the stress of the moment.
 These skills can then transfer to pressure situations.
 Just like our own development, this consistent practice helps kids’ brains make new pathways for helpful values and skills as they learn.